-In the year 2153, trains no longer require railroads.
+In the year 2153, trains no longer use railroads.
 Instead they – like mankind – travel among the stars, acting as a means of transportation between colonies; well, that and space train combat, because… it’s the future!
 Anyway, in this adventure, you’ll (mostly) be playing as Ronald, a poor guy who’s stuck cleaning after other people on Gilbert Station.
-I wouldn’t start feeling bad for him just yet though, because like that Space Quest fella has proven again and again, being a space janitor is anything but boring.
+I wouldn’t start feeling bad for him just yet though because like that Space Quest fella has proven, again and again, being a space janitor is anything but boring.

 Once everything’s said and done, there’s no real reason to go back, except to get any achievements you might have missed and of course, to hear the jokes a second time.
 Since most will likely be wrapping up the story of Ronald and everyone else on Gilbert Station within a day or two, the £4/$6/€5 price tag is far from ridiculous; unlike the actual game, which is completely bonkers (in a good way)!

 If Astroloco sounds like something you’d enjoy, head to the official website for a list of places currently selling it.